-This Instrument establishes multiple geographic service areas to effectively compensate for permitted Impacts to aquatic resources and two general Credit types: (1) Aquatic Resource Credits, as hereinafter defined, for permitted Impacts to wetlands (excluding vernal pools), other Waters of the U.S. and Waters of the State, and other aquatic resources, including anadromous fish in 17 Aquatic Resource Service Areas; and (2) Vernal Pool Credits, as hereinafter defined, for permitted Impacts to vernal pools Credits, as hereinafter defined, for permitted Areas; and (2) Vernal Pool Credits, as hereinafter defined, for permitted Impacts to vernal pools in 12 Vernal Pool Service Areas.
+This Instrument establishes multiple geographic service areas to effectively compensate for permitted Impacts to aquatic resources and two general Credit types: (1) Aquatic Resource Credits, as hereinafter defined, for permitted Impacts to wetlands (excluding vernal pools), other Waters of the U.S. and Waters of the State, and other aquatic resources, including anadromous fish in 17 Aquatic Resource Service Areas; and (2) Vernal Pool Credits, as hereinafter defined, for permitted Impacts to vernal pools in 12 Vernal Pool Service Areas.